Private.Ki Encryption Explained

 - All metadata is encrypted.

 In practice, all emails and chats use PGP encryption automatically.
-If you exchange messages with another Private.Ki user, the encryption is seamless – your app encrypts everything (including message text and attachments) before it reaches our servers.
+If you exchange messages with another Private.Ki user, the encryption is seamless – your app encrypts everything (including message text and attachments) before it reaches our servers, and you don't have to do anything special.

 Importantly, Private.Ki also encrypts metadata wherever possible.
 Typical email metadata like sender, recipient, subject, and timestamps can reveal a lot about your communication patterns.
 With Private.Ki, when you communicate with another Private.Ki user, even the sender/recipient fields and subject line are encrypted on the client side.